joshuagryphon/plastid/docs/source/examples/metagene.rst

     $ metagene count yeast_cds_start_rois.txt SRR1562907 --count_files SRR1562907_chrI.bam --threeprime --offset 15

-A number of files are created. ``SRR1562907_metagene_profile.txt`` is the final product.
-It contains three columns:
+A number of files are created and may be used for further processing.
+In our example, ``SRR1562907_metagene_profile.txt`` contains the final, reduced data.
+This file contains three columns:

   #. *x:* an X-coordinate indicating the distance in nucleotides from
      the start codon